-The average visitor time on our client’s websites is about one minute.
-The average time we see on their blog posts is more like 3 to 7 minutes.
-Wow!
+The average visitor time on most client’s websites is about one minute.
+The average time we see on their blog posts is closer to 3 to 7 minutes.

 Your blog has the ability to stop readers from clicking away.
-Your blog can also drive traffic to your revenue pages.
+It can also drive traffic to your revenue pages.

 If you do it right.

-A few small changes to the start of your post can improve time on site, list growth – even conversion to sales.
+A few small changes to the start of your post can improve your blog performance by increasing time on site, list growth, and even conversion to sales.